wojciech12/template_project_go/slides/slides.md

 ## Accelerating Go Development

-- Share the learnings with your team
+- Share what you have learned with your team.
-- At Unoperate, we run AI retrospectives weekly
+- At Unoperate, we run AI retrospectives weekly.

 ---